yegor-pelykh/OnHand/README.md

   * Chromium
   * etc.

-Currently, there are such restrictions on the use of this add-on:
-- only English interface language is supported
-- this addon was made only for desktop browsers
+Currently, it is only supported on desktop browsers.

+This extension is guaranteed to always be free and open source.

+## Localization and internationalization

+The extension is multilingual.
+At the moment, only three languages are implemented and supported: English, Russian and Ukrainian.
+Other languages can easily be added if you ask me to do so.
+I would be grateful for your cooperation.

+For now, there is no way to dynamically switch the language.
+The extension will automatically launch in the language of your browser.
+If the browser uses a language that is not currently supported, the extension will be in English.

+## Usage Notes

+### How to open bookmarks

+To open a bookmark in the **currently open tab**:
+* just click on bookmark

+To open a bookmark in a **new background tab**:
+* click on bookmark while holding down the Ctrl key
+* сlick on bookmark with the middle mouse button (wheel)

+### Moving bookmarks and groups

+It is possible to move bookmarks using only the mouse within the same group.
+To do this, simply hold down the left mouse button on the bookmark, and then drag the bookmark to the desired location inside the group.

+The same approach is used to move groups.
+To do this, you need to open the dialog box from the menu item "Group management", in which groups will be able to move in the same way.

+To move an existing bookmark to another group, enter the bookmark edit mode, select another group from the list of groups, and then apply the changes.
+The bookmark will be added to the end of the selected group.

-## Publication in stores
+## Publication in web stores

 [Chrome Web Store](https://chrome.google.com/webstore/detail/onhand/ndghfaalceocliigojpcoohpaagomkcf)

 [Mozilla Add-ons](https://addons.mozilla.org/ru/firefox/addon/onhand)

 [Microsoft Edge Addons](https://microsoftedge.microsoft.com/addons/detail/onhand/kcicjmoijnmhooklndppjknpocdafoep)

-## Usage Notes

-> **How to open bookmarks**
->
-> By clicking on a bookmark, the website will be opened in the same tab by default.<br/>
-> But if you hold down the Ctrl key and then click on the bookmark, the browser will open the website in a new background tab.

 ## Screenshots